yousaiditchewie/yousaiditchewie-v2/src/pages/blog/how-musicians-can-grow-their-audience-with-content-marketing.md

 **Whitespace** is the marketing term used to describe people who find your content that have no previous relationship with you, and do not know who you are (ie. strangers on the web).

-> Your friends are cool, but do you give you money?
+> Your friends are cool, but do they give you money?

 An example of how a blog could benefit a songwriter or a band could be reviewing newly released music.
 Talk about the genre, talk about the recording quality, talk about the lyrics, **just talk about it**.
 Do it every Friday when new music comes out.
 Stay up till midnight (East Coast time), pick an album, and immediately blog about it.